Maintaining your own safety is above all else given the current pandemic, but this decision is likely to cause debate.

 In such a scenario, a transition period will be difficult in which it is not known who is already immunized and who is not.
 Startup Vaccertify came up with an idea.
 It is still under construction: it is a prototype capable of providing a sort of vaccine passport.
 An easy-to-use digital vaccination certificate available on your smartphone as a sort of "Social Pass".

 What does the vaccination passport contain

-This sort of “pass” shows the name, a face image of the user, which COVID-19 vaccine he received and when the various doses were completed.
+This sort of "pass" shows the name, a picture of the user's face, which COVID-19 vaccine he received and when the various doses were completed.

 How to obtain the vaccination passport

 To get a certificate from Vaccertify, customers will need to complete a Covid vaccination, provide government ID, and share a selfie.

 Vaccertify is under construction: of course, it includes privacy functions.
 It means that anyone who wants to see the certificate must have a specific pin to log in and look at it.
 But it is also true that the creation of a vaccination passport is the first step towards a real "social pass".

 An instrument hailed by some, opposed by others